sts10/sts10.github.io/_posts/2022-05-26-alternative-problem-metaphors.markdown

 > LABOR IS A RESOURCE and TIME IS A RESOURCE are by no means universal.
 They emerged naturally in our culture because of the way we [again, I take it they mean Americans] view work, our passion for quantification, and our obsession with purposeful ends.
 These metaphors highlight those aspect of labor and time that are centrally important in our culture.
 In doing this, they also deemphasize or hide certain aspects of labor and time....

-> The quantification of labor in terms of time, together with the view of time as serving a purposeful end, induces a notion of LEAISURE TIME, which is parallel to the concept of LABOR TIME...
+> The quantification of labor in terms of time, together with the view of time as serving a purposeful end, induces a notion of LEISURE TIME, which is parallel to the concept of LABOR TIME...
 As a result, LEISURE TIME becomes a RESOURCE too -- to be spent productively, used wisely, saved up, budgeted, wasted, lost etc. What is hidden by the RESOURCE metaphors for labor and time is the way our concepts of LABOR and TIME affect our concept of LEISURE, turning it into something remarkably like LABOR.

 It could be otherwise!